abstracta/skywalking-copilot/README.md

 ## Development

-To update to latest version of browser-copilot submodule you can use
+To update to the latest version of the browser-copilot submodule, you can use

 ```bash
 devbox run update-git
 ```

-To update to latest dependencies of python:
+To update to the latest dependencies of the Python project:

 ```bash
 devbox run update-python
 ```

-To add new dependencies to python:
+To add new dependencies to the Python project:

 ```bash
 poetry add X
 ```

-To generate new DB migrations due to changes in database.py module:
+To generate new DB migrations due to changes in the `database.py` module:

 ```bash
 devbox run new-migration "description"